allexs82/PVZGW2RandomizerBot/README.md

-# Plants vs. Zombies Garden Warfare 2 randomiser discord bot
+# Plants vs. Zombies Garden Warfare 2 randomizer discord bot

 A feature-rich Discord bot built using Kotlin and the [JDA](https://github.com/discord-jda/JDA) library.
 This bot is designed to be modular, easy to extend, and packed with useful commands.